SnapperTT/sdl-stb-font/README.md

 ## Performance:
 On a Intel i7-8750H:

 Example image takes 0.7ms to render (~1400 FPS) if using texture (`renderTextToTexture`/`renderTextToObject`).
-The speed will be the maximum that SDL2 lets you flip a texture at
+The speed will be the maximum that SDL2 lets you flip a texture at.

 Example image takes ~5ms to render (~200 FPS) if rendering directly (`drawText`)